albert-gonzalez/js-exercises/README.md

 This is a collection of 18 short JS exercises (or challenges) that you could find in a job interview.
 There are exercises about strings, arrays, promises, generators and functions.
 Inside every exercise you can find a README that explains the exercise and provides documentation pages.
 Every exercise are unit tested, so you can test your solution running the tests.

+This repository is based on the Interviewing for Frontends course by Jem Young: https://github.com/young/frontend-interviewing

 ## Installation

 -   Download this repository